 - Use standard bullets for most bulleted lists.
-Posters, signage and other more creative materials may use different types of graphics for bullets, but it is recommended that Communications determine if the use is appropriate and in keeping with the college's branding and graphic standards. - Use parallel phrasing in bulleted lists.
-All items may start with a noun, for example, or an active verb.
-Just make it consistent. - Avoid passive/past-perfect verb tenses. - Also use consistent grammar, structure and punctuation with each bulleted item.
+Posters, signage and other more creative materials may use different types of graphics for bullets, but it is recommended that Communications determine if the use is appropriate and in keeping with the college's branding and graphic standards. - Per AP Style, use periods at the end of each sentence in a bulleted list.
+Use no punctuation at the end of a single word or single phrase in each section of a list.
+Do not use semicolons. - Use parallel phrasing in bulleted lists.
+All items may start with a noun, for example. - Avoid passive/past-perfect verb tenses. - Also use consistent grammar, structure and punctuation with each bulleted item.

+Cabinet

-Cabinet - This is GGC's version of an executive committee.
+This is GGC's version of an executive committee.

-- When combined into the "GGC Cabinet," the word "cabinet" is capitalized.
-However, it is not capitalized when standing on its own. - The GGC Cabinet contains the president, vice presidents, chief of staff, general counsel, associate vice presidents of Advancement, Communications and Operations/chief of police and the executive assistant to the president.
+- When combined into the phrase, "GGC Cabinet," the word "cabinet" is capitalized.
+However, it is not capitalized when standing on its own. - The GGC Cabinet contains the president, vice presidents, chief of staff, general counsel, associate vice presidents of Advancement and Operations/chief of police and the executive assistant to the president.

-Campuswide - not campus-wide
+Campuswide, not campus-wide